johnsonn573/ASM_code_repository/README.md

 We quantified the overlap of ASM with imprinting-related features (imprinting binding motifs and imprinted genes) across B-cell samples and CLL samples.
 See Figure 4.
    \

+## ASM in 10 kb bins (Fig. 5).

+We ran the following script to quantify ASM in 10 kb bins and produce a corresponding manhattan plot.   \
+manhattan_10kb_bin.R
 table_ASM_imprinted_global_B_and_CLL.R   \
 table_ASM_motif_global_B_and_CLL.R   \
    \